camunda/camunda-docs/docs/self-managed/overview.md

 * Optimize
 * IAM (not available in Camunda Cloud SaaS)

-Camunda Cloud Self-Managed users may also use Camunda Modeler to build BPMN diagrams and work with Camunda Forms.
+Camunda Cloud Self-Managed users may also use Desktop Modeler to build BPMN diagrams and work with Camunda Forms.

 While documentation for Optimize is available in the Self-Managed section, we continue to refine the experience for Camunda Cloud Self-Managed users.